pulse2percept/pulse2percept/benchmarks/README.rst

 chosen over RSS sampling because it is deterministic, needs no extra dependency, and works on Windows -- which rules out ``pytest-memray``.

-**Run on a quiet machine.** Shared CI runners are too noisy for these numbers to mean much, which is why nothing here gates a pull request.
+**Run on a quiet machine.** An absolute timing off a shared CI runner means very little.
+The pull request check works around that by measuring both sides on the same runner and gating only on large ratios, but any number you intend to quote, or any regression you intend to act on, should come from a quiet machine.

 Adding a scenario